 How to Get from Rome to Venice by Train

-Rome to Venice is a 3 hour, 45-minute train ride on a Frecciargento or Frecciarossa high-speed train, which are the fastest trains on this route.
+Rome to Venice is a 3 hour, 45-minute train ride on a Frecciargento or a 3 hour, 24-minute ride on a Frecciarossa high-speed train, which are the fastest trains on this route.
 Visitors may find it easier to check train times, make reservations and buy tickets on raileurope.com.

 You can also check current Rome to Venice schedules and ticket prices or buy tickets on the Trenitalia website.
 The Rome to Venice InterCity Notte (overnight) train takes almost 8 hours.

 Most trains run between Rome Termini (Rome's main train station) or Tiburtina and Venice Santa Lucia train stations but a few trains only go to Mestre station, not into Venice.
 So if you need to get into Venice be sure to check the final destination.

 You'll need to reserve a seat on the Rome to Venice Frecciargento or Frecciarossa trains when you buy your ticket.
 While you can probably buy your ticket at the station, it usually costs less to buy tickets for fast trains in advance.